calbertogp/Challenge_1/README.md

-# Challenge_1
-Challenge 1 micro loans
+#1 Challenge by Carlos A. Guerra